SartoxSoftware/Batch2OS/README.md

 - ``ver``

 # Limitations
-- Only 512 bytes (first sector)
 - Uses BIOS interrupts to draw text
-- It's just dumb
+- It's limited to loading up to 255 sectors because of the byte limit

 # TODO
-- Go into protected mode
-- Use 0xB8000 to draw text
+- Go into protected mode and use 0xB8000 to draw text
-- Load more sectors than just one